 We then got into the pricing discussion, she wasn't sure what she should charge for the 3 options.
 When I gave her suggestions on pricing, her response was, “I've never been paid that much, can I really charge more?”
 Her question had nothing to do with the value of her training or even what the client was willing to pay, it was a self-worth issue.

 This example above is just one way to start to close bigger deals.
 Instead of just presenting one option, give up to 3 options whenever possible.
 There is a strategic way you must lay out your 3 options to a client.
-This is something taught in unit 5 and 6 in my self-guided course, Sticky Selling Mastery Academy
+This is something taught in the Pricing Course inside the Sales Maven Society training center.